mendix/docs/content/partners/siemens/mindsphere-app-service.md

     ![Binding](attachments/mindsphere-app-service/binding-keys.png)

-You can find more information about managing binding keys in the [Service Management Dashboard](/appstore/general/app-store-overview#service-management) section of *Marketplace Overview*.
+You can find more information about managing binding keys in the [Subscriptions](/appstore/general/app-store-overview#subscriptions) section of *Marketplace Overview*.

 ## 4 Using MindSphere IIoT for Makers Through Mendix Data Hub{#using-data-hub}